Apostolique/Agar.io-bot/README.md

 # Agar.io-bot
 The aim of the project is to create a bot that can play Agar.io

+The full programming process is streamed live on http://www.twitch.tv/apostolique

 To run the script, you need to install Greasemonkey / Tampermonkey in your browser.
 Then activate the script on the page http://agar.io/

 #Honorable mention